- a home where someone is home most of the time

 Koda can be a little highly-strung, occasionally shutting down temporarily in new situations.
 He is initially head-shy and fast movements spook him, so he often overreacts by flinching, jumping, and bolting out from under your feet.
 There have been reported isolated incidents in the past where he has nipped when overwhelmed but this was likely due to a sudden movement that he did not have time to assess.
 This has not reoccurred now he is settled in a home environment and has learned more appropriate behaviours.

 Unfortunately he marks regularly when in a new environment but this soon stops once he is settled.
 Koda can be a bit of a resource guarder and can get carried away when playing (his foster sister doesn’t appreciate him sitting on her face!) which can lead to tensions.
-Therefore he would be better suited to an only-dog home where he doesn’t have to share and playtime can be just you and him.
-Any other dog will need to be confident but chilled while Koda learns how to play and share nicely.
+He would be suited to an only-dog home, or a home with a chilled, confident female dog of similar size that will tolerate Koda as he learns how to play and share nicely.